 Cross-Campus applicants must also maintain a minimum of a 2.5 cumulative GPA and have completed fewer than 55 credits towards their degree (excluding AP/IB credit and prerequisite courses) to be considered.
 An Engineering GPA, calculated exclusively from the prerequisite courses, must also be above a 2.5 to be considered for admission.
+Students can not take prerequisite courses Pass/Fail.
+Prerequisite courses must have a letter grade.
 Students that receive an incomplete grade must petition the ADUE for approval.
 This requirement is effective as of Fall 2022.

 Note: A Cross-Campus applicant that completes the required courses and is above a 2.5 is not guaranteed admission into the College of Engineering.
+Incoming students must remain in their home unit for a year before applying to transfer into the College of Engineering.